theQRL/docs.theqrl.org/_docs/wallet/basics.md

 What this means:
 * If all OTS index's are used
 	* Funds that are in a wallet with no available OTS index left will not be able to transfer out of the wallet, and will be **lost**.
-	* There is nothing to do if all of the QTS indexes are used, you cannot sign a transaction.
+	* There is nothing to do if all of the OTS indexes are used, you cannot sign a transaction.

-* * *

-### Best Wallet Practices

-* Do not use all of your OTS index's
-	* Keep track of the index's used in a spreadsheet or ledger
-	* Think of this as your checkbook, you can not reuse any check number for your account.
+### Slaves.json Explained

 * Generate a `slaves.json` file to use for signing, do not use the main wallet
 	* This file is generated from your main wallet keys and must be approved and authorized by the network.
 	* Depending on the number of slaves you have authorized changes the available amount of transactions this slave can preform on the main wallets behalf.